Wales in the world wars: Penyberth

-Welsh nationalism was ignited in the lead up to the second world war, when in 1936 the UK government settled on establishing the RAF Penrhos bombing school at Penyberth on the Llŷn peninsula in Gwynedd.
+Welsh nationalism was ignited in the lead up to the second world war, when in 1936 the UK government settled on establishing the RAF Penrhos bombing school at Penyberth on the Llŷn Peninsula in Gwynedd.
 The events surrounding the protest, known as Tân yn Llŷn (Fire in Llŷn), helped define Plaid Genedlaethol Cymru (National Party of Wales).
 The UK government settled on Llŷn as the site for its new bombing school after similar locations in Northumberland and Dorset were met with protests.

 However, UK Prime Minister Stanley Baldwin refused to hear the case against the bombing school in Wales, despite a deputation representing half a million Welsh protesters.
 Protest against the bombing school was summed up by Saunders Lewis when he wrote that the UK government was intent upon turning one of the 'essential homes of Welsh culture, idiom, and literature' into a place for promoting a barbaric method of warfare.
-Construction of the bombing school building began exactly 400 years after the first part of the Laws in Wales Acts 1535–1542 which brought Wales into the same legal jurisdiction and administrative state as the rest of the Kingdom of England.
-RAF Penrhos "bombing school" was in use throughout the second world war, from February 1937 until October 1946.
+Construction of the bombing school building began exactly 400 years after the first part of the Laws in Wales Acts 1535 and 1542 which brought Wales into the same legal jurisdiction and administrative state as the rest of the Kingdom of England.
+The RAF Penrhos "bombing school" was in use throughout the second world war, from February 1937 until October 1946.